mgsloan/mgsloan-site/posts/suspending-laptops/post.md

 ## Supine with suspended laptop

-If I'm feeling like going supine, I can just move one of the tie-downs to another hook which rotates things 90 degrees:
+If I feel like shifting to a [supine posture]["Supine Computing" post], I can just move one of the tie-downs to another hanger, which rotates things 90 degrees:

 ![photo of laptop suspended above face, laying on futon ](./images/supine-futon-computing.jpg)

-To allow a quick transition between these two postures, the adhesive hooks on the ceiling are in this configuration:
+To allow a quick transition between these two postures, the adhesive hangers on the ceiling are in this configuration:

 ![photo of configuration of 3 adhesive hangers ](./images/three-adhesive-hangers.jpg)

-One thing to note is that the spacing here is less narrow than ideal.
+One thing to note is that the spacing here is narrower than ideal.
 I later realized that spacing wider than the width of the laptop leads to more rotational stabilization.

 ## Materials: adhesive hangers + adjustable paracord

 I'm currently renting, and would prefer to avoid maintenance on move out, so I began looking for suspension approaches which avoid putting holes in the ceiling.
 The ceiling is textured, so suction cups wouldn't work.
-So, I began looking for adhesive hooks available online, but most seemed to be intended for the wall, and had relatively low weight ratings.
+So, I began looking for adhesive hangers available online, but most seemed to be intended for the wall, and had relatively low weight ratings.
 This makes sense, as adhesives typically have higher shear strength.